QuantEcon/lecture-source-py/source/rst/arma.rst

 Now let's call these functions to generate plots.

-As a warmup, let's make sure things look right when we for the pure white noise model :math:`X_t = \epsilon_t`
+As a warmup, let's make sure things look right when we for the pure white noise model :math:`X_t = \epsilon_t`.